Uno (dicycle)

 The Uno is a novel self-balancing electric motorcycle using two wheels side by side (the configuration used by dicycles).
 The Uno III adds a third wheel that allows it to transform into a tricycle.

-Description
+Operation

 The original Uno is controlled in forward motion by the rider shifting weight over the centre of gravity.
 When the rider shifts forward, the vehicle speeds up to regain balance, when the rider leans back, the vehicle slows.
 Steering is controlled by side-to-side motion of the rider.
 The vehicle senses this shift and raises one of the two wheels to allow the vehicle to tilt in the desired turn direction.

 The Uno III has two configurations, as a dicycle and as a tricycle.
 As a dicycle it operates much the same as the original Uno with forward and back motion of the rider affecting acceleration.
 The Uno III also utilizes a hand throttle to affect acceleration and braking.
 Instead of using rider side-to-side movement to control steering, the Uno III uses a rotating handlebar.